liferay/liferay-docs/userGuide/en/chapters/03-advanced-web-content-management.markdown

 implementation for D&M and provide ADT support for several other portlets such as Web Content List.-->

-To create a new ADT, click *Add* and select the template you'd like to create, based on portlet type.
+To create a new ADT in your chosen context, click *Add* and select the template you'd like to create, based on portlet type.
 Then enter the name, description, and optional small image you'd like to use.
 You have the option of selecting the language type for your template (FTL, VM, XSL).
 Lastly, the *Script* option lets you browse your file system for a configured template or launch the editor and create one yourself.
 For more information on how to create a custom template, visit the *Liferay Developer's Guide*.

 <!-- TODO: When the Dev Guide section for templates is complete, add the exact
 link above -->